jkbeck/P4-Website-Optimization-/README.md

 Changed google font from link href to javascript which increased scores by 3 desktop / 10 mobile

 All Pagespeed scores over 90 for desktop over 80 for mobile.

+Optimized and minified main.js for pizza.html.
+Optimizations included caching function values in variables for reuse, consolidating code where possible and removing unnecessary code from for loops.